jcddsj01/app-icode-box/README.md

 ---

 # App - iCode Box
-Project created with React + Vite with the aim of presenting my practical skills as a fullstack developer.

 ## Description
 This project was developed to improve my skills as a fullstack developer, putting into practice concepts and technologies that I have mastered.

+## What is iCode Box?
+iCode Box is a fictitious personal project that brings together useful web tools, such as generators and validators, developed with React, Tailwind CSS and good coding practices.
+Each feature has been designed to be simple, useful and didactic, ideal for anyone who wants to use or learn.

+## Objectives:
+- Show my technical skills with React, componentization, hooks, routes, styling with Tailwind CSS, and more.
+- Apply Clean Code principles, folder organization, and state maintenance clearly.
+- Helping beginners with simple, readable and ready-to-study code.
+- Presenting my work style to recruiters and technology companies.

 ## Features
 - [x] Sidebar with organized navigation between Data Generator and Validator tools.
 - [x] Tools that validate and generate CPF, CNPJ based on user input.
 (More tools in development)
 - [x] Responsive layout for Desktop, Tablet and Mobile.
-- [ ] Button to switch between Portuguese (Brazil) and English languages.
-(In development)
+- [x] Button to switch between Portuguese (Brazil) and English languages.

 ## Technologies used
 - HTML: Markup language for structuring web content.
 - CSS: Style language for web content.
 - TailwindCSS: Framework utility for fast and responsive styling.
 - JavaScript (ES6+): Programming language used to add interactivity to the site.
-- Node.js: Server-side JavaScript execution environment used to create scalable and performant backend applications.
 - React: JavaScript library for building user interfaces.
 - Vite: Ferramenta de build rápida e moderna para projetos front-end.
 - Lucide: Open-source icon library based on Feather Icons, used to add lightweight, customizable icons to the application interface.

-## 📸 Screenshots
-(In development)

 ##  How to run the project locally
 ## Clone the repository